Arlington, Texas: College sports

 The UT Arlington Mavericks are the athletic teams representing The University of Texas at Arlington.
-The Mavericks compete in the NCAA Division I Western Athletic Conference in 15 varsity sports;
+The Mavericks compete in the NCAA Division I Western Athletic Conference in 15 varsity sports.

 UTA was a founding member of the Southland Conference in 1963 and participated in the league until the end of the 2011–12 athletic year.
 They joined the Western Athletic Conference for one year before moving to the Sun Belt Conference for several years then moving back to the Western Athletic Conference in July 2022.

 A new arena called the College Park Center is now the host facility for basketball and volleyball home games as well as other university activities.
 The arena opened February 1, 2012, and seats approximately 7,000 people.
 Baseball home games are held at the Clay Gould Ballpark and softball home games are at the Allan Saxe Field; both facilities completed $5.5 million in upgrade cost in early 2015.

 The Mavericks' team name selection was made in 1971, predating the National Basketball Association's expansion franchise Dallas Mavericks' starting choice in 1980.

 Arlington Baptist College also competes in a number of sports.
 They are known as the Patriots and is an active member in the National Christian College Athletic Association, Southwest Region, Division II, and is a member of the Association of Christian College Athletics.
 The sports Arlington Baptist competes in range from: basketball (men and women's), golf (men and women's), cross country (men and women's), Track & Field (men), volleyball (women), softball (women), and baseball (men).

-High School sports

-Every high school in Arlington is home to a variety of sport programs, some ranking among the state's and nation's best.

-Arlington High School and The Oakridge School own the city's only state football championships, having won them in 1951 and in 2011.
-Lamar High School was state runner up in 1990.